Within the practice of dermatology, salary ranges can vary widely from one professional to another.

 The Backdoor Roth IRA retirement plans are available for both the employed dermatologist and the independent dermatologist.

-You can also use non-qualified executive benefit plans as part of your retirement.
-Don’t forget the opportunities that you have in other investments.
-This includes but is not limited to commercial real estate and a HSA.
+Don’t forget the opportunities in other investments.
+This includes but is not limited to, commercial real estate and an HSA.

 Related Reading: The Complete Guide to Physician Retirement Planning.